 As already widely described by major media outlets, digital asset custody is the single most significant missing piece of infrastructure holding back further institutional money inflow in the Digital Asset markets.
 Due to the sophisticated and complex technological structure of Blockchain-based assets, Digital Assets are subject to numerous risks (often unknown to the professional investor) that only an institutional third-party custodian can fully protect.

-The current market landscape, lacking advanced solutions and a clear regulatory framework (such as in the traditional financial system), still allows institutional investors to opt for alternative forms of custody, frequently flawed or sub-optimal options.
-While some asset managers may decide to hold their Digital Assets (in fact their Private Keys) with their ‘main’ trade exchange (e.g. Binance or BitMex) or use self-custody solutions (like hardware or paper wallets), others prefer to outsource the risk of asset-safeguarding via a dedicated custodian, re-assuring their investors that the assets are well protected.
-Those asset managers also anticipate compliance with expected regulatory frameworks across jurisdictions, which will likely replicate the “traditional” model, where asset managers are obliged to work with third-party, qualified custodians once they reach a certain threshold of assets under management (in the U.S. for example, the Dodd-Frank Act of 2010 and the Rule 206(4)-2 investment advisers act of 1940 require institutional investors to have a “qualified custodian” secure the holdings).
+The current market landscape, lacking advanced solutions and a clear regulatory framework (such as in the traditional financial system), still allows institutional investors to opt for alternative forms of custody, which are frequently flawed or sub-optimal.
+While some asset managers may decide to hold the private keys to their digital assets with their “main” trade exchange (e.g. Binance or BitMex) or use self-custody solutions (like hardware or paper wallets), others prefer to outsource the risk of asset-safeguarding via a dedicated digital asset custodian, re-assuring their investors that the assets are well protected.
+Those asset managers also anticipate compliance with expected regulatory frameworks across jurisdictions, which will likely replicate the “traditional” model, where asset managers are obliged to work with third-party, qualified custodians once they reach a certain threshold of assets under managemen.
+In the U.S. for example, the Dodd-Frank Act of 2010 and the Rule 206(4)-2 investment advisers act of 1940 require institutional investors to have a “qualified custodian” secure the holdings.